 What is Jal Shakti Abhiyan?

 As per Shri Parameswaran Iyer, Secretary, Department of Drinking Water and Sanitation (DDWS), the Jal Shakti Abhiyan is a collaborative campaign of various Ministries under the Government of India and the State Governments being coordinated by the DDWS.
-The Jal Shakti Abhiyan mainly focuses upon conservation of water in 1592 water-stressed blocks in 256 districts.
+The Jal Shakti Abhiyan mainly focuses upon the conservation of water in 1592 water-stressed blocks in 256 districts.
 It also ensures five important water conservation interventions:

 - Rainwater harvesting